1. Overview

 Organising the data

-Any trips abroad over the course of a visa period are excluded when calculating total length of stay.
+6. Any trips abroad over the course of a visa period are excluded when calculating total length of stay.

 Creating the immigration and emigration estimates

-For individuals whose first arrival occurred within the most recent 12 months (and therefore we are unable to say whether they will become a long-term migrant), their visa end date is used as a proxy for a future departure date.
+2. For individuals whose first arrival occurred within the most recent 12 months (and therefore we are unable to say whether they will become a long-term migrant), their visa end date is used as a proxy for a future departure date.
 All individuals in this group are therefore initially counted as long-term immigrants.

-Some individuals leave before their visa end date and therefore are not long-term immigrants.
+3. Some individuals leave before their visa end date and therefore are not long-term immigrants.
 An early leaver adjustment is applied to account for not having data available showing evidence of 12 months in or out of the country, broken down by each visa type.

-To measure emigration, previous long-term immigrations to the UK who have a departure from the UK during the reference period are identified.
+4. To estimate emigration, previous long-term immigrations to the UK who have a departure from the UK during the reference period are identified.
 We record them as a long-term emigration if they do not return to the UK within 12 months, or if they only return for a short-term stay of less than 12 months.

-As this method is dependent on having a completed visa period to identify a departure, an early exits adjustment is applied for the most recent 12 months of the data extract to include individuals in our emigration estimate that have left the UK, not subsequently returned, and who have up to three months left on their visa.
+5. As this method is dependent on having a completed visa period to identify a departure, an early exits adjustment is applied for the most recent 12 months of the data extract to include individuals in our emigration estimate that have left the UK, not subsequently returned, and who have up to three months left on their visa.

-For years prior to this 12-month period, the early exits adjustment includes individuals in the emigration estimate who have left the UK and not returned within 12 months or more, but still have a valid visa.
+6. For years prior to this 12-month period, the early exits adjustment includes individuals in the emigration estimate who have left the UK and not returned within 12 months or more, but still have a valid visa.

-Reason for migration is estimated using the first visa type they were granted to enter the UK.
+8. Reason for migration is estimated using the first visa type they were granted to enter the UK.

-Assumptions included in the processing of provisional non-EU migration estimates
+Assumptions included in the processing

 Unmatched leave

 Some individuals within HOBI data have travel information with no matched visa.
-These are either those with short visits, which do not require a visa, or those where the system has not matched the travel and visa information together.
-Those with visa information are linked in our system and included in our estimates, and we remove those who should not be included.
+These are either those with short visits which do not require a visa or those where the system has not matched the travel and visa information together.
+Those with visa information are linked in our system and included in our estimates and we remove those who should not be included.

 Removing non-visa nationality events

-Removing Long-Term Visit visas
+Removing Visit visas

 Using visa start and end dates as a proxy arrival or departure date

-If either the first arrival or last departure information is missing in HOBI data and there is evidence of future travel into or out of the UK during their visa, visa start or end dates are used as a proxy.
+If either the first arrival or last departure information is missing in HOBI data and there is evidence of future travel into or out of the UK during their visa, visa start, or end dates are used as a proxy.
 These dates can be missing if an individual travelled through the Common Travel Area or if there are instances of travel that have not successfully matched to a visa.
 If both the first arrival and last departure are missing, and there is no evidence of other travel information that we can use as proxy, we assume that the individual has not travelled to the UK or arrived on their visa.

 Visa end dates beyond extract date